rubyworks/indexer/README.md

 README's markup format has a sexy syntax for microformats, this approach rocks.
 Otherwise, another approach is probably the better choice.

-The last approach provides maximum flexiblity.
+The last approach provides maximum flexibility.
 Using the Ruby DSL one can literally script the metadata, which means it can come from anywhere at all.
 For example, you might want to pull the project's version from the `lib/project/version.rb` file, i.e. Bundler style.
-The DSL is as intutive and as flexible as using plain YAML, so it's nearly as easy to take this approach.
+The DSL is as intuitive and as flexible as using plain YAML, so it's nearly as easy to take this approach.
 By convention this file is called `Indexfile` or `Index.rb`, but it too can be any file path one prefers.

-On the Indexer wiki you can find detailed tutorials on a variety of setups, along with thier pros and cons and various tip and tricks.
+On the Indexer wiki you can find detailed tutorials on a variety of setups, along with their pros and cons and various tip and tricks.

 ### [Usage Example](#example)